annasimps979-jpg/annasimps979-jpg.github.io/Beginner's-Guide/What-Is-Fantasy-Role-Play.md

 Trystan: Okay.
 Go ahead and make the roll.

-(Nick rolls a 1d10.
+(Nick rolls the [outcome die](../Extras/Key-Terms#term-outcome-die).
 The result is a 7, meaning that he may ask 1d6 questions of the GM for "free," in the sense that he doesn't have to narrate his character's actions.
 He gets 4 questions.)

 Nick: Let me think for a minute.
 I'm not sure what to ask.